Team4-UoM-RSDP/LeoRoverAutonomousExploration/leo_exploration_ws/README.md

-# Leo Rover Autonomous Exploration
+# Leo Rover Autonomous Exploration (v3.0)

 **ROS 2 Jazzy · Ubuntu 24.04 · Gazebo Harmonic**

-Frontier-based autonomous exploration for Leo Rover — works in both simulation and on the real robot with the same exploration code.
+Frontier-based autonomous exploration for Leo Rover — powered by a **Wavefront Frontier Detection (WFD)** algorithm.
+Works identically in simulation and on the real robot, using a strict **no-rotation** policy to maintain lidar stability.

 ---